pibooth/pibooth-picture-template/README.rst

              other captures number or other orientation.
 Click on ``+`` to add a new page.

- |step5_2|   The captures and texts placeholders can be numbered to define the
+ |step5_2|   The captures/texts placeholders shall be numbered to define the
              captures/texts to be placed inside.
 Colored shapes give a better overview of the layout but they are not rendered on the final picture.
 ===========  ==================================================================

 .. note:: The same picture can be used several times in the template to allows a